mvsde/website/content/ethics.md

 ## Key Principles

-* Everyone is equal.
-There must not be any distinction based on gender, color, language, birth, social origin, or whatever “category” comes to mind.
+* **Everyone is equal.** There must not be any distinction based on gender, color, language, birth, social origin, or whatever “category” comes to mind.
-* Accessibility is obligatory.
-There is no debate whether something should be accessible or not—it has to be.
+* **Accessibility is obligatory.** There is no debate whether something should be accessible or not—it has to be.
-* Force is a last resort.
-Lethal or non-lethal, it does not matter, conflicts have to be solved peacefully.
+* **Force is an absolute last resort.** Lethal or non-lethal, it does not matter, conflicts have to be solved peacefully.

 ## Development-specific Principles

+* **Pay the maintainers.** Open Source Software is free to use, but that does not mean it is free to make.
+Businesses that make money using OSS are urged to contribute back—be it financially or by giving back time.
-* Tracking is invasive and unnecessary.
-Ask your users what they want!
+* **Tracking is invasive and unnecessary.** Ask your users what they want.
+And if you yourself block trackers (e.g. by using Firefox or Safari, or by installing a browser extension), and still have tracking scripts on your site, you are a wretched hypocrite.
-* No [Dark Patterns](https://www.darkpatterns.org) at all.
-They harm the user!
+* **[Dark Patterns](https://www.darkpatterns.org) are shady tricks.** They actively harm the user experience and deceive those who are not aware of dark patterns.
+The web is a friendlier place if you are honest with your intentions.

 ## Open Source License